hww/XiSound/README.md

 void FadeOut()
 ```

-To move sound source with the object shoudld be used GetSource for the handle.
+To move sound source with the object should be used GetSource for the handle.